qgraf–r

 latest version: 1.0

 Qgraf–r computes particle number conservation rules (both additive and multiplicative) for many types of QFT models.
-It is then able to identify (un)physical processes that break those rules, thereby ruling out the existence of matching Feynman diagrams for every order of perturbation theory.
+It is then able to identify (un)physical processes that break those rules, thereby ruling out the existence of matching Feynman diagrams for any order of perturbation theory.

 Additionally, it ‘solves’ inclusive processes with a fixed number of external fields, some of which ‘unknowns’ — that is, it can find the matching non-inclusive scattering processes that satisfy the number conservation rules it has computed itself.
 Specially when dealing with ‘complex’ models, this feature can be employed to search for processes that either produce certain kinds of particles or contribute to the background of some other scattering process.